d3x0r/VESL/vesl.md

 # VESL

+VESL (Visual EcmaScript Language)[README.md]

-VESL is built from JSON as a basis.
+VESL is built from JSON(6) as a basis... so A little history.

 ## JSON Syntax